 - Prior treatment with any gene therapy product

-- Active hepatitis B, active hepatitis C, or any human immunodeficiency virus (HIV)infection
+- Active hepatitis B, active hepatitis C, or active human immunodeficiency virus (HIV) infection

 - Systemic fungal, bacterial, viral, or other infection that is not controlled